 The consortium is made up of specialists in various fields, we have worked together to come up with a solution that has already been tested with the planning departments and has seen planning applications approved using our scheme.

 Not necessarily, the development only has to be within the same river catchment area to where the septic tank upgrade takes place.
-The scheme does not allow developers to build in areas where they couldn’t previously, i.e outside of the current Local Plans that are in place in Norfolk.
+The scheme does not allow developers to build in areas where they couldn’t previously, i.e. outside of the current Local Plans that are in place.

 We use a Graf sewage treatment plant, Graf is a German company and the only manufacturer of sewage treatment plants that Natural England will currently approve for nutrient neutral areas under this scheme.

-It’s really important that you pick a reputable company to install your new Sewage Treatment Plant that has had 25 years plus worth of experience.
-Why not Google Search Harrison Civils or Norfolk Rivers Consortium and take a look at our reviews from homeowners that have already been through the process and see what they have to say.
+Take a look at the reviews from homeowners that have already been through the process and see what they have to say.
 You can then compare these with other companies who claim to offer a similar service.

 You will receive a Graf One2Clean Sewage Treat Plant which will be sized according to the size of your property and in conjunction with the current building regulations.